core-wg/oscore/draft-ietf-core-object-security.md

 5. Increment the Sender Sequence Number by one.

 ## Verifying the Request {#verif-coap-req}

-A CoAP server receiving an unprotected CoAP request to access a protected resource (as defined {{id-est}}) SHALL reject the message with error code 4.01 (Unauthorized).

 A CoAP server receiving a message containing the Object-Security option and a outer Block option SHALL first process this option according to {{RFC7959}}, until all blocks of the protected CoAP message has been received, see {{block-options}}.